bdonaldson77/ansible-role-opkssh/README.md

 opkssh
 =========

-A simple role to install [opkssh](https://github.com/openpubkey/opkssh) on a linux machine.
+A simple role to install [opkssh](https://github.com/openpubkey/opkssh) on a linux machine and configure it as an SSH auth source.

 This repo is not affiliated with opkssh or its original authors, I just wanted to write it to install opkssh on my homelab.